Table of Contents

 Does the sand work for aquariums and terrariums?

 Yes!
 Our sand is very popular for use in aquariums.
-It will not dissolve and is safe for fish, creatures and plants.
+It is safe for fish, creatures and plants.
 Please remove fish before adding sand and allow 24 hours for sand to fully settle before reintroducing fish.

 What is silica exposure?